jeffbock/RasPin_Pinball/documentation/PBEngine_API.md

 // Start a new longer timer
 g_PBEngine.pbeSetTimer(TIMER_SKILL_SHOT, 10000);

+// Stop the watchdog timer
+g_PBEngine.pbeTimerStop(WATCHDOGTIMER);
 ```

 ### pbeProcessTimers() (Internal)

 This function is called automatically in the main pinball loop to check for expired timers.
 It is called after device execution and before I/O processing.

+**Behavior:**
+- Checks the watchdog timer first (if active) for expiration
+- Then processes all timers in the queue
+- Early exits if the timer queue is empty (after checking watchdog)
+- Generates `PB_IMSG_TIMER` input messages for expired timers

 **Note:** You do not need to call this function directly - it is handled by the main loop.